The “Constitution of the Individual” was written by author, classical composer, pianist, singer, and songwriter, James Greiner.

 JAMES: (smiles) No, other individuals can use this constitution if they wish to do so.
 But I cannot pretend to know what is in another person’s mind and heart.
-I wrote the Constitution of the Individual based on my own personal knowledge and experience; it is what I believe to be the truth.
+I wrote the “Constitution of the Individual” based on my own thoughts; it is what I believe to be the Truth.

-NEWS ANCHOR: I’d like to ask you a question about how you deal with others in your personal life.
+NEWS REPORTER: I’d like to ask you a question about how you deal with others in your personal life.
 What if someone you have a personal or business relationship with is mean-spirited―the opposite of your stated constitution’s principles―how would you deal with such a person?